 Understanding how to cultivate strong customer relationships is the key to success.
 Research has proven that established clients cost less to service and refer new clients more often.
 Without you incurring additional costs.
 Focusing on nurturing existing client relationships.
 Looking after your existing client base and nurturing your client book.
 Can all support business growth in ways you might not have thought about before.

 Here are some of the ways you can nurture your client base to build stronger and more rewarding client relationships.

 Trust is essential to any long-term client relationship.
 While building trust is a straightforward process involving the management of expectations, effective communication and delivering on what you promise, it can often take time for clients to truly trust their advisors.

 Consistency over time and timely updates are vital components of a trusting client-advisor relationship.
-The goal is to set the foundation for client interactions where the client feels comfortable enough to be open about their goals and trusts you to work for them to the best of your ability.
+Furthermore, the goal is to set the foundation for client interactions.
+Where the client feels comfortable enough to be open about their goals and trusts you to work for them to the best of your ability.

-In every aspect of your client relationships – from keeping in touch and delivering results – focus on quality rather than standardised processes and short-term outcomes for your business.
-By focusing on delivering quality and personalisation over the long term and in your everyday client interactions, you are more likely to fulfil client expectations, avoid useless interactions and foster meaningful interactions.
+In every aspect of your client relationships – from keeping in touch and delivering results.
+Focus on quality rather than standardised processes and short-term outcomes for your business.
+Furthermore, by focusing on delivering quality and personalisation over the long term and in your everyday client interactions.
+You are more likely to fulfil client expectations, avoid useless interactions and foster meaningful interactions.

-A focus on quality requires that you understand what your client is looking for, whether it’s what they expect from your first meeting, over the next six months, or over the long term.
+A focus on quality requires that you understand.
+What your client is looking for, whether it’s what they expect from your first meeting.
+Over the next six months, or over the long term.
 Make a point of asking them what they want on a regular basis and go the extra mile in sourcing the best options for them.
 Understand your client’s needs in the context of their background and always get back to them quickly.
-Check in with them on a regular basis and ask them whether you are fully meeting their expectations, so you have accurate, clear feedback on how you can further improve your services.
+Check in with them on a regular basis and ask them.
+Whether you are fully meeting their expectations.
+Finally, so you have accurate, clear feedback on how you can further improve your services.